 Chapter, Excerpts and Previews

 Since most Kindle owners seem interested in complete books, I've tried to avoid search results for books which offer only certain chapters, excerpts and which are, essentially, previews.
-At least, they're labelled clealy, in any event when you go to the Amazon Kindle book pages. <-- I'll test these more before giving links to Kindle book lists that show no Chapters or Previews or Excerpts, with the downside that titles of full books which include one of these words won't be on these lists.
-But later on this particular set -->
+At least, they're labelled clearly, in any event, when you go to the Amazon Kindle book pages.

 Free Kindle-Compatible books at Non-Amazon websites